A tourist's guide to regularity structures and singular stochastic PDEs: Regularity structures built from integration operators

 Denote by ${\bf L}^{-1}$ the resolution operator associating to a Schwartz function $v\in\mcS(\bbR\times\bbR^d)$ the solution $u\in\mcS(\bbR\times\bbR^d)$ to the equation

-The strictly positiveness of $-\Delta+1$ ensures uniqueness of a solution $u\in\mcS(\bbR\times\bbR^d)$ to the preceding equation.
-(This is the reason why we work with ${\bf L}$ rather than the heat operator.)
+The strict positiveness of $-\Delta_{x'}+1$ ensures uniqueness of a solution $u\in\mcS(\bbR\times\bbR^d)$ to the preceding equation.
+(This is the reason why we work with ${\bf L}$ rather than with the heat operator.)
 The operator ${\bf L}^{-1}$ can be represented using a variant of the elliptic operators $\mcG$ introduced in Section \ref{SubsectionModelsAndCo}.
 Indeed, we have

 Write

 We thus use the inhomogeneous operator